 We experience jealousy on a whim sometimes.
 Jealousy is like a childish part that makes them think, “All for me; nothing for others.”
 People experiencing jealousy do not aspire to have the job of the newly promoted person, but they’re jealous anyway.

-If you ever go through that jealous phase, you have not counted your blessings in a while.
+If you ever go through that jealous phase in your romantic relationship, you have not counted your blessings in a while.
 It would help if you often did that because of jealousy towards the wrong individuals.
 For instance, while jealousy is their only win, you are ahead of them by five or ten goals.
 Once you realize that, you may feel like a fool as jealousy shouldn’t even take place.

 Always Be Humble